regularjs/guide/en/syntax/syntax.md

 jst is the section wrapped by the opentag(default: `{{`) and close_tag (default: `}}`). it contains interpolation (`{{}}`) and rule `{{#}}`

-jst is similar with freemarker(http://freemarker.org/) (the opentag and closetag is changed but is configurable).
+jst is similar to freemarker(http://freemarker.org/) (the opentag and closetag is changed but is configurable).